lenagroeger/Photoshop-NICAR/README.md

 ##Droplets 2##
 Now let's apply our droplet-making skills to solve a real-life problem that you may encounter if you cover politics.
 I want every single member of congress's photo, but not in color – in black and white.
 There are 879 photos, so manually opening up each photo in Photoshop is out of the question.
 What to do?

 1. First, we need all the images.
-Open up the "Congress Photos" folder (note, this only includes the first 20 photos, if you really want all 879 [get them here](https://github.com/unitedstates/images/tree/gh-pages/congress)).
+[Download them here](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/zipped/Congress%20Photos.zip?raw=true), then open up the "Congress Photos" folder (note, this only includes the first 20 photos, if you really want all 879 [get them here](https://github.com/unitedstates/images/tree/gh-pages/congress)).
    ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/congress1.jpg)

 2. Now, open one up in Photoshop. <br>